sunfounder/picar-x/docs/source/ezblock_traffic.rst

 Traffic Sign Detection
 ===============================

 In this project, you will use a new detection function, **traffic sign detection**.
+The traffic sign detection process is as follows:

+First, the video frames are pre-processed by OpenCV and regions are selected on the image, then the regions are passed into the model that has been trained using TensorFlow.
+Finally, according to the type and accuracy returned by the model, the corresponding region on the image is framed and labeled with the type and accuracy.

 We have trained 4 traffic sign models for PiCar-X, which you can print yourself, but you need to be careful to make sure they are printed in color.

 * `Traffic Sign Cards File <https://github.com/sunfounder/picar-x/blob/v2.0/printfile/Traffic%20Sign%20Cards.pdf>`_